okansungur/drafts/read4.md

 3- Apache CXF => open-source web service framework CXF filter sitting behind the servlets, while Jersey and RestEasy are, servlet filters

 4- RESTEasy => RESTEasy may be a good choice if your environment is JBoss.
 It also provides good integration with EJB 3.0

+Having an object with 10 contructor arguments is not productive (Creational Patterns)